jason-weirather/cio-mass-cytometry/README.md

 We use a python CLI created here to generate a new blank metadata template sheet, and then add on the sample names and file paths programatically.

+### *Not shown in notebook:* Accurately complete in the metadata spreadsheet

+You may need to delete some headers if you dont have the information on sample annotations, or add additional headers if you have more that are not included here.
+As described in `cio_mass_cytometry/schemas
+/samples.json` the permitted annotation types are `["discrete","timepoint","batch","arm","subject"]`.
+If you don't know what to call something, use `discrete`.

 ### [notebooks/03 - Python - Ingest the filled-in metadata.ipynb](https://github.com/jason-weirather/cio-mass-cytometry/blob/main/notebooks/03%20-%20Python%20-%20Ingest%20the%20filled-in%20metadata.ipynb)

 Take the completed metadata spreadsheet and ingest it making a validated json format of all the input data.